Canada Dry: History

-When McLaughlin began shipping his product to New York, it became so popular that he opened a plant in Manhattan shortly thereafter.
-After McLaughlin's death in 1914, the company was run briefly by his brother, Samuel McLaughlin.
+When McLaughlin began shipping his product to New York, it became very popular, but he resisted selling the formula to American bottlers.
+After McLaughlin's death in 1914, the company was run briefly by his brothers, George and Sam.
+Responding to demand, they opened a bottling plant in New York City in 1922.
 P. D. Saylor and Associates bought the business from the McLaughlin family in 1923 and formed Canada Dry Ginger Ale, Inc., a public company.

 Canada Dry's popularity as a mixer began during Prohibition, when its flavor helped mask the taste of homemade liquor.
+Sales and distribution exploded from two million to ten million bottles annually in 1930, making it the best-selling ginger ale in the world.
 In the 1930s, Canada Dry expanded worldwide.
 From the 1950s onward, the company introduced a larger number of products, including Cactus Cooler.

 Norton Simon took an interest in the company in 1964, and it merged with Simon's other holdings, the McCall Corporation and Hunt Foods, to form Norton Simon Inc. Dr Pepper bought Canada Dry from Norton Simon in 1982.
 In 1984, Dr Pepper was acquired by Forstmann Little & Company, and Canada Dry was sold to R. J. Reynolds' Del Monte Foods unit to pay off acquisition debt.
 RJR Nabisco sold its soft drink business to Cadbury Schweppes in 1986.
 Today, Canada Dry is owned by Keurig Dr Pepper, which was spun off from Cadbury Schweppes in 2008.